 Vitamin B2 (riboflavin) - maintain collagen: anti-wrinkle: animal products, pulses.

-Vitamin D - skin metabolism & growth: animal products, dairy and a winter supplement
+Vitamin D - skin metabolism & growth: animal products, dairy foods, plus a winter supplement

 Vitamin E - antioxidant protection against pollutants, free radicals & inflammation: salmon, mackerel, herring, avocados, sunflower seeds, walnuts